vjavle/minimal-mistakes/_posts/2022-08-21-gitops+trunkbaseddev.md

 - configurations of ephemeral environments can creep into source control (which are meaningless because of the life time of ephemeral env) or
 - conventions (e.g. naming convention) of ephemeral environments can creep into into  code

-Ideally , all 4 configurations above should be coming from unsecure and secure config stores (e.g. AppConfig/KeyVault in Azure or ).
+Ideally , all 4 configurations above should be coming from unsecure and secure config stores (e.g. AppConfig/KeyVault in Azure or parameter store/secrets manager in AWS).
 But if the unchanging unsecure configurations are too many, perhaps they can become part of git repo.

+**Summary Solution -** System state is stored in combination of git and secure/unsecure config versioned stores.
-### 4. Approved changes that can be automatically applied to the system -
+### 4. Approved changes that can be automatically applied to the system
+This principle is issue #2 - PR approval being only trigger for new deployment.

 This principle usually means git PR approval.
 But hence lies the problem, even with gitops principle of storing secrets in secure store.
 What if the state of a secret changes?
 One changes password or some encrypted key?
 How will that configuration be automatically be pushed by a PR approval?

-This is where I apply gitops triggers somewhat differently for configurations.
+**Summary Solution -**
 If gitops suggests "**The entire system described declaratively**" and "**Approved changes that can be automatically applied to the system**" (approval of course, whether manual approval or some automatic super automated testing gates), then CD pipeline should have 2 separate triggers with either/or condition.
-Change in latest artifact (or container)
+  1. Change in latest artifact (or container)
-Change in configuration (secure and unsecure)
+  2. Change in configuration (secure and unsecure)

 If one has to follow gitops principle of maintaining state of entire system (hence system can be reproduced with any version - of git as well secure/unsecure config store), it is important to choose a config store which maintains version history of configuration changes as well.
 Most modern config stores, if not all, do maintain history.
 Depending the implementation CD, it is important to link code/bit artifact version with configuration versions to maintain compatibility.